 - Neither one is perfect.
 Most often the hero (male or female) in more interesting and flawed and the ‘love interest’ is some sort of perfect, beautiful, glowing god or goddess from the sky.
 No matter how great they appear to their lover, the love interest should have flaws, even tiny ones.
 In my mind, Edward (in Twilight) was a little too boring and perfect — a wish fulfillment for an accessory instead of a human being.
 Compare that story to My So-Called Life’s Angela and Jordan.
 The most interesting thing about us is often our weaknesses.
 And it’s often those weaknesses that we are most protective of in those we love.

 - Don’t fall into traditional boy/girl relationships.
-This is related to the tip about cliches.
+This is related to the tip about clichés.
 You may have noticed that in a couple of examples above, I role-reversed (she have a drinking problem/she’s going to war).
 That’s because few places force characters into tighter traditional roles than love stories. ‘“Don’t leave me!”
 She begged, clinging to his sleeve.
 He shook her hand away- cold, unfeeling.’
 Youch.
 But what if you reversed it?
 Suddenly, it’s at least a little interesting.
-In Fall Street Claire is a sensible, sane, and intelligent 15 year old.
+In my novel Fall Street Claire is a sensible, sane, and intelligent 15 year old.
 Tommy is the popular kid two years older than her.
-But as they become friends, she realizes he’s a lot more emotionally needy than she is, and she had to reassure him and look after him.
+But as they become friends, she realizes he’s a lot more emotionally needy than she is, and she has to reassure him and look after him.
 The reverse wouldn’t be much of a story, but the fact that people would expect an older boy to act one way (especially around a younger girl) to me gives the scenes more interest.
 One interesting way to break out of stereotypes is to have both of your characters be male or female.
-‘Gay’ films or stories as genre can have their own cliches (just like ‘chick lit’).
+‘Gay’ films or stories as genre can have their own clichés (just like ‘chick lit’).
 But I’m not talking about category fiction here — I’m talking about taking the exact story you were already telling and making the lovers the same sex.
 ‘He’s an ex-marine and the only person who can save the President from an assassin’s bullet.
 And he teams up with a rookie Secret Service agent to protect the leader of the free world.
 All the while, sparks fly between these two!’
-It would be an interesting twist, and it might help you break out of expectations while writing it (ie the assassin — OF COURSE — holds the agent hostage in the final battle).
+It would be an interesting twist if they were both men (or women), and it might help you break out of expectations while writing it (i.e. the assassin — OF COURSE — holds the agent hostage in the final battle).

 - Sometimes it doesn’t work out.
 One of the most believable love stories is ‘the one who got away’.
 99.99% of romance stories try to deliver that happy ending — your story can really stand out if you admit that sometimes love can’t conquer all.
 If you really see your character unable to forgive him, unwilling to move to Bombay, or fatally shot in the final showdown with the assassin, consider following your instinct.
 There’s always room for another Wuthering Heights or Romeo and Juliette.
 Now, in a lot of cases, we want the happy ending and woe be to the writer who tricks us.
 So consider giving us a heads up (right in the beginning the narrator of 500 Days of Summer tells us ‘This is a story of boy meets girl, but you should know upfront, this is not a love story.’).
 You can also have an open-ended love story where you leave us hopeful without promising sunsets and grandbabies.
 In romance even a pinch of doubt can shake the reader out of a rose-colored haze and remind them of events in their own life.